Assignment 2: Exploratory Data Analysis

 - To add an image to an Observable notebook, first add your image as a notebook file attachment: click the "..." menu button and select "File attachments".
 Then load the image in a new notebook cell:

 Recommended Data Sources

-To get up and running quickly with this assignment, we recommend exploring one of the following provided datasets.
+To get up and running quickly with this assignment, we recommend using one of the following provided datasets or sources.